TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add syntax highlight properties

 * Extensions to new FE Library
+  * Option for a pop-over notification to manually reconnect the websocket.
+  * _UI
-  * Add optional page filter to _ui - if `msg._ui.pageName` not matching current page, don't process - probably needs list and wildcard though.
+    * Add optional page filter to _ui - if `msg._ui.pageName` not matching current page, don't process
+       - probably needs list and wildcard though.
     * Add handling for `_ui.components[n].slots` where slots is an object of named slots with the special name of `default` for the default slot (default must be handled first since it overwrites all existing slots)
-  * Option for a pop-over notification to manually reconnect the websocket.
     * Add check to uibuilder.module.js to prevent adding of multiple entries with same ID
     * Add HTML loader capability to _ui handling (see html-loader web component)
     * Allow adding to more locations: 1st child rather than last, next/previous sibling
+    * Add click coordinates to return msgs where appropriate.
+See https://discourse.nodered.org/t/contextmenu-location/22780/51

 * Updates to old FE library
   * Add client ID, client version & connections # to initial "ready for content" msg from client->NR
   * Add `msg._ui` processing if possible.
-  * Build in socket.io client (as for new fe)

 * Updates to uibuilder node
   * Ensure that uibRoot is set to a project folder if projects in use.
 See [PR#47](https://github.com/TotallyInformation/node-red-contrib-uibuilder/pull/47) and [Issue #44](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/44)
-  * Client connect msg: on port#2 doesn't need server version.
-Should have client version.
-Also remove server timestamp.
-  * Client connect msg to client doesnt need ip, clientid, connections
   * Use new `uib-brand.css` style library on details pages.
   * Add api to query if a specific uib library is installed (and return version)
   * Add 4th cookie to record the Node-RED web URL (e.g. `http://x.x.x.x:1800/`) since uibuilder can now use a different server, it is helpful if the front-end knows the location of Node-RED itself.
   * Editor:
-    * New editor option: Add _uib.clientId|ip to standard messages (off by default)
-    * Change drop-downs to typed input
-    * Add outdated markers to Editor Library tab.
-      (??Use `https://api.npms.io/v2/package/<packageName>` to highlight installed modules that have updates??)
-    * Creating new folder - new folder should be selected after create.
-    * Add link to [Configuring uibuilder nodes](uib-node-configuration.md) page.
-    * Show installed uibuilder version.
     * Remove scripts/css flags from uibuilder panel, no longer in use (not while old client library still in use)
+    * Change getFileList to only return files, use the separate folder list for folders.
+No need to run it multiple times then.

 * Updates to Documentation
   * Tech Docs: Update glossary with ESM, ECMA, UMD, IIFE